-Oticon Medical Reimbursement Support Team will work with you to do everything from verification of benefits to submitting the paperwork to insurance providers to request and receive pre-authorization for the procedure.
-We do this in a confidential and private manner to protect your healthcare information at every step of the process.
-In the event that your request for pre-authorization is denied Oticon Medical Reimbursement Support will investigate the reasons for denial and help to formulate and submit the appeal.
+The Oticon Medical Insurance Support Team will assist you with everything: verification of benefits, submitting paperwork to insurance providers, and requesting and receiving pre-authorization for the procedure.
+We do this in a confidential and private manner to protect your healthcare information through each step of the process.

-1. How do I contact Oticon Medical Reimbursement Support Team?
+1. How do I contact the Oticon Medical Insurance Support Team?

-2. How do I submit paperwork to the Oticon Medical Reimbursement Support Team?
+2. How do I submit paperwork to the Oticon Medical Insurance Support Team?

 If you need to submit any paperwork to our team, please send via mail or fax as listed below.
-Please be sure that all documents include your name and contact information and are sent to the attention of the Reimbursement Support team.
+Please be sure that all documents include your name and contact information are sent to the attention of the Insurance Support team.

 580 Howard Avenue